c-saner/spa-with-angular/README.md

 2. Run `npm -v` in a terminal .
 This should print the npm version number

 ## During the workshop
-During the worshop I'll use VS Code and Chrome Browser.
+During the workshop I'll use VS Code and Chrome Browser.
 If you're familiar with an other browser / editor, feel free to use it.